stackforge/pecan/docs/source/quick_start.rst

     $ cd test_project

-You'll want to deploy it in "development mode", such that it’s available on ``sys.path``, yet can still be edited directly from its source distribution::
+You'll want to deploy it in "development mode", such that it’s available on :mod:`sys.path`, yet can still be edited directly from its source distribution::

     $ python setup.py develop